InterObservers.

 5. Keep doing your job.
 Stay professional and keep doing your job well, so you never hand a critic ammunition while the process plays out.

 If the behavior touches discrimination, treat documentation as essential, since it supports any future filing with a government agency.
-Strong people management practices would have prevented this; framing the fix as professional development sometimes helps, because some bosses genuinely do not realize the damage they cause.
+Framing the fix as professional development sometimes helps, because some bosses genuinely do not realize the damage they cause.

 Timing matters with a consultation.
 Many employment lawyers offer a short first meeting, and bringing your paper trail lets counsel assess defamation or harassment exposure quickly.
 The stronger your documentation, the faster anyone can tell whether you have real recourse or just a difficult boss.